PaloAltoNetworks/rbac-police/docs/policies.md

 - **Groups**: Groups that violate the policy based on their permissions.
 - **Combined**: Nodes that violate the policy based on the union of their permissions and the permissions of the service accounts they host.

-The policy library at [lib](./lib) includes ~20 policies that identify identities that possess risky permissions, each detecting a different attack path.
+The [policy library](./lib) includes ~20 policies that alert on identities possessing risky permissions, each detecting a different attack path.

 ## Writing Custom Policies
 Policies are written in Rego, and receive input in the schema produced by `rbac-police collect`, as defined in [collect.md](./collect.md).
 Policies should define a `describe` rule, at least one violation type they produce, alongside one or two evaluators.
 Below is the [nodes_proxy](../lib/nodes_proxy.rego) policy, for example.